wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

         # curl -sO https://packages.wazuh.com/|WAZUH_CURRENT_MINOR|/wazuh-install.sh

 #.
 Run the Wazuh installation assistant with the option ``--wazuh-indexer`` and the node name to install and configure the Wazuh indexer.
 The node name must be the same one used in ``config.yml`` for the initial configuration, for example, ``node-1``.
+The Wazuh installation assistant may need some dependencies to work, like ``openssl`` or ``lsof``.
 If you want the Wazuh installation assistant to install the necessary dependencies automatically, add the ``--install-dependencies`` option to the command.

       .. note:: Make sure that a copy of ``wazuh-install-files.tar``, created during the initial configuration step, is placed in your working directory.